SolderedElectronics/Soldered-MicroPython-Helper/README.md

 - Flash firmware to boards
 - Upload and delete `.py` files
-- Live serial output monitoring (Thonny-style)
+- Live serial output monitoring
 - Fetch libraries and examples from Soldered's GitHub
 - Fully powered by `mpremote` and `esptool.py`